brysonm96/CSE-212/Data Structures Tutorial/tree.md

 ## Traverse and Reverse data

 Let's put what we learned to the test!
-Write a code that will recursively traverse the data in a binary tree.
+Write a code that will recursively traverse and reverse traverse the data in a binary search tree.
 It should start by traversing the left subtree, and then the right subtree.
-(HINT) It should find the data and print it in descending order if it is traversing it, and ascending order if it is reverse traversing it.
+(HINT) It should find the data and print it in ascending order if it is traversing it, and descending order if it is reverse traversing it.

+### Test Case

+root = Node(10)
+parent.left = Node(7)
+parent.right = Node(14)
+parent.child.left = Node(3)
+parent.child.right = Node(9)

+traverse output: 3 7 9 10 14
+reverse output: 14 10 9 7 3

 [Solution](tree-solution.py)